 4. Have Clear Thoughts

-I am guilty of watching TV using my laptop at the same time and always having my smartphone or tablet within reach.
-There is so much going on at once (and for society, the more we can handle the “better” we are) that unless you do some kind of meditation, yoga or Reiki, you are always on the run.
+I’m guilty of watching TV using my laptop at the same time and always having my smartphone or tablet within reach.

 5. Be Mindful